Victoria’s coronavirus cases by numbers

-* Eight more deaths, bringing the state’s toll to 113 and the national figure to 197
+* Three more deaths, bringing the state’s toll to 116 and the national figure to 201

-* The latest deaths include two men in their 50s, two men in their 70s, three men in their 80s and a woman in her 70s
+* The latest deaths include a man and woman in their 80s and a woman in her 90s

 * From July 22, all positive cases in the state are visited by the health department and Australian Defence Force to check they are home